Ergonomic EM500GPL - Mouse 3M - Free user manual and instructions

 1B

-Slide the batteries into the battery compartment as shown in the illustration on the battery cover and replace cover.
+Slide the batteries into the battery compartment as shown in the illustration on the battery cover and replace the cover.

 The optical lens will illuminate in red.
 Turn the power switch to OFF.